rilustrisimo/short-video-maker/README.md

 ```

 If you are using the [Self-hosted AI starter kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) you want to add `networks: ['demo']` to the\*\* `short-video-maker` service so you can reach it with http://short-video-maker:3123 in n8n.

+# NPM

+While Docker is the recommended way to run the project, you can run it with npm or npx.
+On top of the general requirements, the following are necessary to run the server.

+## Supported platforms

+- Ubuntu ≥ 22.04 (libc 2.5 for Whisper.cpp)
+  - Required packages: `git wget cmake ffmpeg curl make libsdl2-dev libnss3 libdbus-1-3 libatk1.0-0 libgbm-dev libasound2 libxrandr2 libxkbcommon-dev libxfixes3 libxcomposite1 libxdamage1 libatk-bridge2.0-0 libpango-1.0-0 libcairo2 libcups2`
+- Mac OS
+  - ffmpeg (`brew install ffmpeg`)
+  - node.js (tested on 22+)

+Windows is **NOT** supported at the moment (whisper.cpp installation fails occasionally).

 # Web UI